iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 32

-- Unscrew the lone 2.3 mm Phillips #000 screw holding the battery connector onto the logic board.
+- Carefully unscrew that single 2.3 mm Phillips #000 screw holding the battery connector to the logic board.

-- Gently slide the battery blocker under the battery connector on the logic board at about a 35-degree angle.
+- Slide the battery blocker smoothly underneath the logic board's battery connector at a 35-degree angle.

 Tools Used